ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 If they have different sizes, a `resize_method`, together with a target `width` and `height`, must be specified in the feature preprocessing parameters.

 - `in_memory` (default `true`): defines whether image dataset will reside in memory during the training process or will be dynamically fetched from disk (useful for large datasets).
 In the latter case a training batch of input images will be fetched from disk each training iteration.
+- `num_processes` (default 1): specifies the number of processes to run for preprocessing images.
 - `resize_method` (default `crop_or_pad`): available options: `crop_or_pad` - crops images larger than the specified `width` and `height` to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation to resize images to the specified `width` and `height`.
 - `height` (default `null`): image height in pixels, must be set if resizing is required
 - `width` (default `null`): image width in pixels, must be set if resizing is required